coatue-oss/tisane/README.md

 After `npm install`, you can run `jest` and see the result.

+Compatible with Jasmine test runners (jasmine, jest, karma, etc.)

 ## Todo

 * Test output could be better, right now it's JSON stringified with two-space indents.
+* Check that it works with mocha, ava and other popular test runners